-Whether you're a hobbyist tinkering with small prints or a pro designing large-scale models, the things you can create with a 3D printer are virtually limitless.
+Whether you're a hobbyist making miniatures or a pro designing large-scale models, the things you can create with a 3D printer are virtually limitless.
 3D printing is popular, as the innovative technology is a fantastic alternative to traditional molding, forging and sculpting techniques.
 Though the technology has been around for decades, these machines have become available for retail sale only recently.
-So, if you’ve been intrigued by 3D printing, you’ll want to check out our top picks for the best 3D printers, with a range of budgets and features to get you started.
+So, if you’ve been intrigued by 3D printing, you’ll want to check out our top picks for the best 3D printers, for a range of budgets and with features to get you started.

 — Best Overall: Dremel DigiLab 3D45 3D Printer